Las Vegas New Mexico the Other Las Vegas

 When most people think of Las Vegas (The meadows in Spanish) they visualize neon lights, casinos, noisy slot machines, and the crowded Las Vegas Strip in Nevada, but there is a very different Las Vegas in northern New Mexico.
 Located in San Miguel County, at the foot of the Sangre de Cristo mountains, Las Vegas NM offers hot springs, a playground for outdoor activities, over 900 buildings on the Historical Register, including two Fred Harvey hotels, and awesome Northern New Mexico cuisine.
 Las Vegas is located off of I 25, east of Santa Fe and south of Raton Colorado.

-Many people tell me that they have never heard of, or have seen, Las Vegas, but if they have ever watched the television series Longmire, then they have seen Sheriff Longmire's office located on the Las Vegas Historic Plaza and many other locations in the series were filmed in Las Vegas and NOT Wyoming where the series supposedly takes place.
+Many people tell me that they have never heard of, or have seen, Las Vegas, New Mexico, but if they have ever watched the television series Longmire, then they have seen Sheriff Longmire's office located on the Las Vegas Historic Plaza and many other locations in the series were filmed in Las Vegas and NOT Wyoming where the series supposedly takes place.
+In fact, according to an ad placed in New Mexico magazine, April 2020 issue, Hollywood has screen history dating to 1913 when Romaine Fielding made a film at the Plaza Hotel.
+Iconic cowboy Tom Mix was filmed there in 1915.
 Scenes from Easy Rider, The Harvey Girls, No Country for Old Men, All the Pretty Horses, True Grit, and many other films were filmed in and around Las Vegas.

 Once a booming town of the Wild West on the Santa Fe Trail, Las Vegas is being re-discovered as a tourist destination.
 The town was established in 1835, when settlers received a land grant from Mexico.
 During the Mexican-American War in 1846, the town was claimed by the United States.